PrestaShop/docs/basics/keeping-up-to-date/upgrade.md

 The first step is to download the latest version on https://github.com/PrestaShop/PrestaShop/releases.

-If you upgrade to another version of PrestaShop 1.6, the release files can be found in a [dedicated archives list](https://www.prestashop.com/en/previous-versions?version=1.6).

 Download can also be done in command line, as done here with the version 8.0.1:

 ```bash
 wget -O prestashop-upgrade.zip https://github.com/PrestaShop/PrestaShop/releases/download/8.0.1/prestashop_8.0.1.zip